-14.12 Mineral Resource Estimate Tabulation
+14.13 Mineral Resource Estimate Tabulation

 Block grade, block density and block volume parameters for the RBGD were estimated using methods described in preceding sections of this report.
-Subsequent application of Mineral Resource category parameters resulted in the current RBGD Mineral Resource Estimate presented below in Table 14-5.
+Subsequent application of Mineral Resource category parameters resulted in the current RBGD Mineral Resource Estimate presented below in Table 14.5.
 This estimate has an effective date of January 23rd, 2019.
-Mercator is of the opinion that, based on disclosure provided by Magna Terra and ExploreCo, no material changes to the property's exploration status and associated technical information have occurred since the January 23, 2019 effective date of the current Mineral Resource Estimate.
+The authors are of the opinion that, based on disclosure provided by Magna Terra and 2647102 Ontario Inc., including results of the 2020 and 2021 drilling programs by Magna Terra, no material changes to the property's exploration status that would materially affect that 2019 Mineral Resource Estimate have occurred since the January 23, 2019 effective date of that estimate.
+The QP is of the opinion that no changes to the property's exploration status and associated technical information that could materially affect this Mineral Resource Estimate have occurred since the January 23, 2019 Effective Date.

-Figures 14-13 through 14-18 present isometric views of block grade distributions associated with the current Mineral Resource Estimate.
-A cut-off grade of 1 g/t gold was used to report the Mineral Resource Estimate and reflects the value required to produce a Mineral Resource Estimate grade comparable to the head grade of mineralization recently processed at Anaconda's Pine Cove Mine milling facility from the Pine Cove open pit.
+Figures 14.13 through 14.18 present isometric views of block grade distributions associated with the current Mineral Resource Estimate.
+A cut-off grade of 1 g/t gold was used to report the Mineral Resource Estimate and reflects the value required to produce a Mineral Resource Estimate grade comparable to the head grade of mineralization recently processed at Anaconda's Pine Cove Mine milling facility from the nearby Pine Cove open pit.
 Mineral Resources are reported to a maximum depth of 200 m below surface and this reflects addition of 50m of mineralization below the 150 m final pit depth at the Pine Cove open pit.
-These comparatives were applied to assess the RBGD's potential for economic extraction in the foreseeable future using conventional open-pit mining methods at a gold price of CAD \$1550 per ounce.
-Global deposit tonnages at various gold cut-off values are presented in below in Figures 14-19 and 14-21.
+Over 90% of the mineral resources defined currently in the RBGD occur above the 150m depth level.
+These comparatives were applied to assess the RBGD's potential for reasonable prospects for future economic extraction using conventional open-pit mining methods at a gold price of CAD \$1550 per ounce.
+Deposit tonnages and grades for the contributing Apsy Zone, Beaver Dam Zone and Rattling Brook Zone at various gold cut-off values are presented below in Figures 14.19 through 14.21 for information purposes.